synzen/MonitoRSS/README.md

    * This bot was made with private server owners in mind.
 Its stability beyond that is unpredictable.

    * Upon starting the bot with a never before seen RSS feed, it will all store available feeds at that time and put it into the database instead of sending it to Discord.
 This will prevent your server from being spammed by the bot with messages.
-      * Upon starting the bot with an already seen RSS feed, it will retrieve feeds and send it to the Discord server with respect to its maxAge, UNLESS the bot is in more than 5 guilds.
+      * Upon starting the bot with an already seen RSS feed, it will retrieve feeds and send it to the Discord server with respect to its `maxAge`, UNLESS the bot is in more than 5 guilds or `sendOldMessages` is set to false in the config.

    * If you already have a bot active, you can simply use that bot's token and that bot will inherit the functionality of this RSS bot.

    * You can check the validity of your configuration through [JSONLint](http://jsonlint.com/).

-   * Repurposing the bot is actually (relatively) easy since the only things that uses the Discord.js library is the message sending code (basically a couple lines in rss.js/initializeall.js), Discord channel checks in /util/, server.js and the commands directory (which stems from server.js).

 ##Author's Note